ssmlkl/MnTTS2/README.md

 Based on the script [`train_fastspeech2.py`](https://github.com/dathudeptrai/TensorFlowTTS/blob/master/examples/fastspeech2/train_fastspeech2.py).

 First you need to refer to the instructions in 2) and modify the mntts.py file.
-Before you are ready to start fastspeech2,  you should modify mntts.py in  MNTTSProcessor class to look like the following code block:
+Before you are ready to start fastspeech2,  you should modify mntts.py in  MNTTSProcessor class to look like the following code block.
 ```
     positions = {
         "speaker_name": 0,